ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ```

 :::warning Your communication privacy may be at risk
-We suggest to use either ephemeral private keys (e.g. randomly generated) or the `Signer` interface when writing to SOC or Feeds.
+We suggest using either ephemeral private keys (e.g., randomly generated) or the `Signer` interface when writing to SOC or Feeds.
 Never use your real Ethereum private keys here (or in any web applications really) directly because you may lose your funds stored on it.
 :::

 Using the writer interface is similar to using the reader: